Wildwood is open for the 2020/21 School Year

 Signs of Illness - Quarantine Protocol

-Signs of illness include and not limited: chills, fever 100*, sore throat, cough shortness of breath or difficulty breathing, achy muscle pain, new loss of smell and taste to name a few...basically feeling crummy.
+Signs of illness include and not limited to: chills, fever 100*, sore throat, cough shortness of breath or difficulty breathing, achy muscle pain, new loss of smell and taste to name a few...basically feeling crummy.
 Please stay home.

 If symptoms persist call your Primary Care Provider, PCP.